TomBecker-BD/csharp-essentials/Docs/Properties.md

 If you don’t need the specific features of a property, prefer a field because it is simpler.

-Note that properties can be accessed remotely and fields can’t.
-If you need to support remoting, fine, use properties, but make them immutable if you can.
+If you need to use properties, make them immutable if you can.
 They will be more reliable and perform better.

 ## Using Properties Safely